Case IQ Knowledge Base

 In addition to downloading files, you can preview certain file types in your browser without saving the file to your device.
 The following file types are supported for preview: jpeg, png, gif, bmp, and PDF.
 Other file formats, such as .docx or .txt, cannot be previewed and you will need to download these files to open them.

-1. On the Files page in the Files grid.
+1. The Files page in the Files grid.
 Hover over the rightmost cell in a row to see the “…” (ellipses) button.
 Click the “…” (ellipses) button to see the preview option.

-2. On a file's page.
+2. A file's page.
 Click the file link.

 When you click “Preview” on the Files page, you can preview other files in the grid by clicking the arrow buttons on each side of the page or using the left and right arrow keys on your keyboard.